-Diana will be teaching an online class in how to do acupressure with horses this fall.
+Diana will be teaching an online class in how to do acupressure with horses.
 The program features step-by-step video lessons plus time with Diana to insure your acupressure success.
 A limited number of students will be accepted into the class.
 Topics include how to:

 - organize your body and hands to feel the qi energy of an acupressure point

-- use the two acupressure methods explained in her new book
+- use the two acupressure methods explained in her new book, Acupressure Methods for Horses

 - apply a third advanced method of doing acupressure that boosts the influence of the points